Barvand/Barvand/README.md

 - 🌱 I’m currently learning and trying to understand HTML, CSS and Javascript.
 -  I’m currently working on a website desgined in a Spiderman theme.
 -
 -  ⚡ Fun fact: I studied sports and was part of the Dutch military.
+I like gardening and building computers.
 <!--
 **Barvand/Barvand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.